nickserv/danamccurdy.com/_posts/2016-10-09-the-buddha-in-me.md

 ---
-title: the buddha in me
+title: The buddha in me
 category: life
 ---